Hot Air Ballooning Over Inle Lake: Better than Bagan?

 Isn't that the million dollar question?

-That said, they are two very different experiences and you can't go wrong with either.
+That said, they are two very different experiences and you can't go wrong with either: it's less about comparing Inle Lake to Bagan and more about expanding the possibilities for enjoyable experiences.
 If you can't decide, book them both and skip out on the fancy coffees back home for a few months to make up for it.
 I guarantee that in 20 years, you won't think about those days without a grande in your hand, but those experiences observing Myanmar's beauty from above will continue to bring a smile to your face.